xcp-ng/xenadmin/README.md

-XenCenter
+[XC-ng]
 =========

-This repository contains the source code for XenCenter.
+This repository contains the source code for [XC-ng].

-XenCenter is a Windows-based management tool for XenServer environments which enables users to manage and monitor XenServer hosts and resource pools, and to deploy, monitor, manage and migrate virtual machines.
+[XC-ng] is a Windows-based management tool for XenServer environments which enables users to manage and monitor XenServer hosts and resource pools, and to deploy, monitor, manage and migrate virtual machines.

-XenCenter is written mostly in C#.
+[XC-ng] is written mostly in C#.

 Contributions
 -------------